 Here are some ideas for brainstorming your business name:

 Once you have a few potential names, check the Nebraska secretary of state website to confirm they are available to register.
+Here’s how to do a Nebraska business entity search.
 You should also confirm that the name you want to register conforms to Nebraska regulations on business names.
 Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your Nebraska LLC with any government agency.

 Additionally, the name must be distinguishable from all other business names in the state.